ForEvolve/forevolve.github.io/_drafts/en/2021-02-07-learn-coding-with-dot-net-core-part-1.md

 > **More info:** the **top-level statements** feature was introduced in C# 9 (.NET 5).

-Now that we have some code, it is time to tell our computer to execute it.
+Now that we wrote some code, it is time to tell your computer to execute it.
 To do so, from the directory that contains the `IntroToDotNet.csproj` file, type the following:

 ```bash